sj-ucsd/DSE_203/README.md

 203 project
 ## Package details
 **sstopgraph** package takes a semistructured data in json format as input and generates pgraph in json format as output.
+The package is available from test Pypi at https://test.pypi.org/project/sstopgraph-pkg/1.1/
+*** build instructions ***
 To build and deploy the package locally, recommend following steps:
 1. Create a virtual environment.
 Example steps to create and activate virutal environment are as follows:
    - Change to your working directory